Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Methodology

 \subsubsection{Literature Search}

-Guided by prior literature reviews~\cite{conoscenti2016blockchain, segura2016survey, huang2019survey}, we select five search engines, i.e., ACM Digital Library, IEEE Xplore Digital Library, Springer Online Library, Elsevier Science Direct, and Google Scholar.
+Guided by prior literature reviews~\citep{conoscenti2016blockchain, segura2016survey, huang2019survey}, we select five search engines, i.e., ACM Digital Library, IEEE Xplore Digital Library, Springer Online Library, Elsevier Science Direct, and Google Scholar.
 From these search engines, we can find peer reviewed research papers published in journals, conferences, workshops, and symposia.

 We used keyword search to obtain 946 initial smart contract related papers.
 The detailed numbers of the research papers returned by different search engines are shown in Table~\ref{tab:libraries}.
 (The duplicated papers are removed.)
-All of these 946 research papers contain at least one of the keywords ``smart contracts" , ``smart contract", ``Ethereum" in their title.
-Since there are many other blockchain platforms supporting smart contracts, and our focus is Ethereum, all the selected papers should contain the keyword "Ethereum" in their abstract.
+All of these 946 research papers contain at least one of the keywords ``smart contracts" , ``smart contract", ``Ethereum", ``blockchain", ``DApps" in their title.
+Since there are many other blockchain platforms supporting smart contracts, and our focus is Ethereum, all the selected papers should contain the keyword "Ethereum" or ``smart contract" in their abstract.